 An introduction to the general principles of sociology, giving a broad perspective of the nature of society and its problems in terms of social institutions, forces, and changes.

 SOC 242.
 Social Problems.
 3 hours.
 Offered on sufficient demand.

-Contemporary problems in modern society.
+An examination of contemporary problems in modern society.
 Prerequisite: SOC 241 General Sociology.

 SOC 245.
 Social Gerontology.
 3 hours.
 Offered on sufficient demand.